The factors to be considered by the International Jury in order to assess the winners in the BIOTOPE AQUARIUM Contest

 Quality and reliability of the information about the original biotope

-- Variety of fish, invertebrates, plants mentioned in the biotope meet the specified category and biotope type – 5 points.
+Variety of fish, invertebrates, and plants corresponds to the specified category and biotope type. – 5 points

-- Bibliography/Sitography: quality of the resources – 5 points.
+Bibliography/Sitography: quality and reliability of the referenced resources. – 5 points

 BIOTOPE AQUARIUM MODEL (BAM) – 60 points

-- Fishes, plants and decorations are selected properly to exist together for a long period of time in the aquarium: the aquarium size matches up with the species choice, their quantity and size.
+- Fish, plants, and decorations are appropriately selected to coexist long-term in the aquarium: the tank size corresponds to the chosen species, their number, and their size.

 Conformity to the BIOTOPE IN NATURE – 20 points

-- Decor in the aquarium look as close as possible to stones, driftwood, soil, and other natural elements in the biotope.
-Aquarium space is used effectively, each species has its niche.
-Decor elements and plants are placed according to the biotope.
+- The aquarium décor closely resembles natural elements such as stones, driftwood, soil, and other components found in the biotope.
+The aquarium space is used efficiently, with each species having its own niche.
+Décor elements and plants are arranged according to the biotope.

 Natural beauty – 10 points

-- The composition in the aquarium is balanced.
-The natural beauty of the biotope represented successfully.
-The accents are placed properly.
+- The composition of the aquarium is balanced.
+The natural beauty of the biotope is successfully represented, with accents placed appropriately.

 Quality and accuracy of the aquarium data – 10 points